It was love at first sight for Nuremberg and me.

 As you’d expect from the medieval toys on display, they’re not the fancy gizmos you see today.
 They toys were made from wood, scrap of metal, and clay.
 The upper floor is dedicated to more modern toys.
 There’s even a play area for children.

 21. Nuremberg Christmas Market

 If you’re visiting Nuremberg in the winter, you can visit the Nuremberg Christmas Market.
 It’s one of the best Christmas markets in Europe.
 It’s a top attraction in Nuremberg, welcoming 2 million annual visitors.

-If you're going to be in Nuremberg for more than a day -- and you must! -- you should probably buy a Nuremberg Card, valid for 2 days.
+If you’re going to be in Nuremberg for more than a day — and you must! — you should probably buy a Nuremberg Card, valid for 2 days.
 The card gets you into all the sites and gives you access to public transportation.
-In general, though, with the exception of the Third Reich sites, everything in Nuremberg is within walking distance.

 Nuremberg is a very walkable city.
 With the exception of the Third Reich sites, the top attractions in Nuremberg are all within walking distance.

 However, buses and a metro are available for traveling around inside the Old Town.
 Beyond the city walls, you also have trams and the S-Bahn urban trains.
 Tickets can be bought from ticket machines at stations and or on the VGN app.

 If you want a break enroute, stop in Augsburg, one of Germany’s prettiest cities.
 If you’re driving, park outside the old town of Nuremberg.
 It’s not easy to navigate the center with pedestrianized and one way streets.

 If you want to stay in the most adorable Air Bnb loft, with a fantastic view of Nuremberg Castle, check out this listing.
 I loved it.